flaxsearch/luwak_tests/compare_percolator/README.txt

 Running Luwak tests
 -------------------

-Luwak currently stores its query index in memory, with no option to store this on disk (this is rarely a concern for long-running monitor processes).
-Therefore, the test app loads the queries before processing the documents (and does not include this load time in the documents per second calculation).
+The Luwak test app loads the queries into an in-memory index before processing the documents.
+It does not include this load time in the documents-per-second calculation, since query load time will be an insignificant overhead in any long-running monitor application (it is also possible to store the index on disk similarly to Percolator).

 To run the test app, give it the location of the query directory and document directory, e.g.:

     $ java -Xms4G -jar luwak_test/target/luwak_test-0.0.1-SNAPSHOT.jar \
            queries documents